Graham Hawkins: Blackburn Rovers

 Hawkins signed with Blackburn Rovers for a transfer fee of £18,000 in June 1974.
 Recently appointed manager Gordon Lee was in the process of revamping the first-team, as he also signed Ken Beamish, Pat Hilton, Don Hutchins, Jimmy Mullen and Graham Oates.
 Hawkins formed a strong central defensive partnership with Derek Fazackerley, and played 49 games as Rovers won promotion as Third Division champions in 1974–75.
 For his performances that season, Hawkins was named on the Third Division's PFA Team of the Year alongside teammates Roger Jones (goalkeeper) and Andy Burgin (full-back).
-Hawkins credited Lee with teaching him the concept of playing the ball out from the back, giving him permission to use flair and patience rather than direct football tactics.
+Hawkins credited Lee with teaching him the concept of playing the ball out from the back, permitting him to use flair and patience rather than direct football tactics.

 Now managed by Jim Smith, the club finished mid-table in the Second Division in 1975–76 despite Hawkins and other players struggling with various injuries.
 Hawkins won the club's Player's Player of the Year award, though lost out the Fan's Player of the Year award after receiving only one vote fewer than winner Tony Parkes.
 Blackburn finished 12th at the end of the 1976–77 campaign and Smith began to blood new signing Glenn Keeley as a future successor to Hawkins at centre-back.
 Now aged 31, Hawkins became more of a reserve team player at Ewood Park in the first half of the 1977–78 season, and though he looked for a move away he rejected an approach from Shrewsbury Town as he wanted to secure a coaching role as well as a playing one.

 Port Vale

-Hawkins joined Bobby Smith's Port Vale in January 1978, signing as a player and youth coach for a transfer fee of £6,000.
-He scored one goal in 16 Third Division appearances in the 1977–78 relegation campaign, and was appointed as the first-team coach in May 1978, before being promoted to assistant manager by new boss Dennis Butler in September 1978.
+Hawkins joined Bobby Smith's Port Vale in January 1978, signing as a player and youth team coach for a transfer fee of £6,000.
+He scored one goal in 16 Third Division appearances in the 1977–78 relegation campaign.
+He was appointed the first-team coach in May 1978 before being promoted to assistant manager by new boss Dennis Butler in September 1978.
 Hawkins scored twice in 46 games in 1978–79, missing only three Fourth Division matches all season long.
-When Butler stepped down as manager in August 1979, Hawkins was expecting to be appointed as caretaker-manager.
-However, the board appointed Alan Bloor in this role, and Bloor took up the position on a full-time basis the following month.
-Feeling slighted by this, Hawkins resigned his position and took out an unfair dismissal claim after the club refused to release his player registration, but dropped the claim in April 1980 when the club offered compensation.
+When Butler stepped down as manager in August 1979, Hawkins was expecting to be appointed as caretaker manager.
+However, the board appointed Alan Bloor in this role.
+Bloor took up the position full-time the following month.
+Feeling slighted by this, Hawkins resigned and took out an unfair dismissal claim after the club refused to release his player registration, but dropped the claim in April 1980 when the club offered compensation.
 Chairman Arthur McPherson described the 1979–80 season as "probably the worst season in the club's history".

 Style of play

-Hawkins was a defender with a commanding presence and excellent ability to read play and organise the backline.
+Hawkins was a defender with a commanding presence and excellent ability to read, play, and organise the backline.